-Lignans are estrogen like compounds found in many foods, but particularly in flax and sesame seeds, and one hundred percent whole wheat.
+Lignans are estrogen like compounds found in many foods, but particularly in flax and sesame seeds, and one hundred percent whole wheat flour; the latter alas is very difficult to locate as it goes rancid quite quickly.
+The best solution is expensive; your own grinder.

 Plant cell walls have many phytosterols which are estrogen like substances that are very beneficial to all animals, including us; one of these is the class called lignans.

 They are found prolifically in nature.
 For example, you'll see fields and fields of flax and rapeseed with their beautiful blue, white and yellow flowers in the summer.
 Most of these foods sadly go to feed animals, folk not knowing that the vital nature of the anti oxidant properties are for us too.
-Less cancer and pain of arthritis if you keep up a steady, daily amount of these nutrients in your diet.
+There will be less cancer and the pain of arthritis if you keep up a steady, daily amount of these nutrients in your diet.

 The other phytoestrogen is a class of compounds called isoflavonoids, found mainly in legumes like green beans and soyabean products; for example, in tofu and also in chickpeas.